technologiestiftung/stadtpuls-story-template/README.md

 If you need a specific JS library or particular CSS styles, add the relevant files within your newly created folder following the structure of the `common` folder (see "The Code Structure" section above).
 Don't forget to link the files in your `index.html` file too.

+Once this is done, you will be able to add your story to the list in the overview.
+This happens in the `index.html` placed directly in the `src` folder.
+In this file, find the first anchor tag with the `stories-list-item` class and adapt its content and URLs based on your new story.
+Make sure to respect the sorting, which is newest first, oldest last.

 ### Adapting the meta-code

 Aside from the story's content itself, there are a few things you should change first.